maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ### Windows

-- downlaod QEMU from this [link](https://github.com/maher460/Pitt_CS1550_recitation_materials/blob/master/project1/qemu.zip)
+- downlaod QEMU from this [link](https://github.com/maher460/Pitt_CS1550_recitation_materials/blob/master/project1/qemu_windows.zip)
-- unzip qemu.zip using your favorite unzipper
+- unzip qemu_windows.zip using your favorite unzipper
-- open qemu folder and you will see many files
+- open qemu_windows folder
 - read the README-en for more info
 - a file "qemu-win.bat" starts QEMU; double click boots Linux on your desktop
 - choose either linux(original) or linux(devel) using keyboard arrow keys and click enter to boot that particular kernel